U.S. History II

 - Science: Astronomy, Geology & Paleontology with Lab (1 full-year credit)

-- Suggested Math: Precalculus or College Algebra (1 full-year credit)
+- Suggested Math: Precalculus, College Algebra, or Consumer Math (1 full-year credit)

 Total Credits Earned: 7 – 7 ½ Credits (depending on whether your student completes both foreign language options or only one foreign language option)